The Floor (Australian game show): Format

 The game progresses over the course of a season with the grand prize awarded to the player who ultimately controls the entire floor.
 Secondary prizes are awarded throughout the season to the player with the most territory at the end of each episode after a certain number of duels(nine in season one).
-At the end of each episode, apart from the final episode, the contestant holding the most territory wins $10,000.
+At the end of each episode, apart from the final episode, the contestant holding the most territory wins $10,000 (increased to $20,000 in season 2 for the first episode only).
 In the event of a tie, the leaders share the money equally.
 The last contestant standing at the end of the final episode of the season takes over the entire floor and wins the grand prize of $200,000.
+The overall prize pot for the first season is $280,000.
+In the second season, the overall prize pot was increased to $300,000.

 Contestants who achieve three consecutive duel victories (by electing to play on twice after a win) are awarded a five-second "Time Boost."
 This bonus can be added once to the contestant's clock at the start of any subsequent duel, with the exception of the final three-part duel, in which the Time Boost is not permitted and therefore removed from play.
+A contestant in possession of a Time Boost must elect to use it before a duel starts before beginning to earn another.
+If a duel is won with a Time Boost, it is counted as the first win towards another.

+In the second season, "The Freeze" is introduced.
+The player who has won the most duels after the fifth episode of the season will have their territory frozen and cannot be challenged until everyone on The Floor has played one duel.

 Results by contestant

 Original categories are listed first & shown in boldface.
 Inherited categories are listed after the original category without boldface.
 A hyphen indicates a more specific topic in the associated category.
 The specific topic is italicized.
-Parentheses indicate what a category refers to if a colloquial phrase; it also specifies the category's style of play if specified to be non-visual or text-based (audio, association, etc.)
+Parentheses indicate what a category refers to if a colloquial phrase or additional notes about a topic; it also specifies the category's style of play if specified to be non-visual or text-based (audio, association, etc.). [] Brackets indicate the remaining words of a topic that have had their title shortened.
+A cyan square number means that contestant earned the territory freeze.